lauhub/wpautobackup/README.md

 The script list the first level directories and, each time it finds a wp-config.php file, it parses it to retrieve the DB_NAME, DB_HOST, DB_USER and DB_PASSWORD.

-If the DB_HOST is localhost or 127.0.0.1, then it performs a mysqldump of this database into a backup directory that is given by the wpautobackup.conf file.
+1. It performs a mysqldump of this database into a backup directory that is given by the wpautobackup.conf file.
 If not present, the default backup directory will be the <WWW>/wpBackups directory.

+2. (OPTIONNALY with the -c option) It performs a backup of both wp-config.php and wp-content directory into a tar file.

+The two files have the same name:

+1. one with the .sql.ZIP_SUFFIX suffix (site_name-date.sql.ZIP_SUFFIX)

+2. one with the .tar.ZIP_SUFFIX suffix (site_name-date.tar.ZIP_SUFFIX)

+Where ZIP_SUFFIX is given into the configuration file.

 ## Options